Cake’s Cosmetic Pack

 Important Notes:

 - When making anything for the chest, ensure it is inside the “cape” bone and positioned in front.
-This ensures compatibility with certain resource packs, like Java and Console Aspects and will be in the back in-game.
+This is because the model cant be rotated 180°.
+Instead, a animation will handle the rotation.
 You can verify the orientation by checking the XYZ arrows, which should appear like this when facing north:

 6. Now its time to model it!